Technische Universität Dresden - Faculty of Computer Science, Institute of Computer Engineering, Chair of Compiler Construction

 (subject to personal qualification employees are remunerated according to salary group E 13 TV-L)

-Terms: The position is limited to February 29, 2024 (with the option to be extended – subject to further third-party funded projects).
-The period of employment is governed by § 2 (2) Fixed Term Research Contracts Act (Wissenschaftszeitvertragsgesetz – WissZeitVG).
+Terms: The position is limited to December 31, 2024 (with the option to be extended).
+The period of employment is governed by the Fixed Term Research Contracts Act (Wissenschaftszeitvertragsgesetz – WissZeitVG).
+The position aims at obtaining further academic qualification (e.g. PhD/habilitation thesis).

-At the Chair of Compiler Construction we have the long-term vision of shaping the way future electronic systems are to be programmed.
-This includes defining novel programming abstractions by means of domain-specific languages and associated compiler infrastructures to enable optimising software for large-scale heterogeneous and distributed computing systems.
-In this context, we are looking for a highly motivated researcher to work on high-level optimizations for systems with emerging memory technologies.
-This involves aspects of data placement for systems that combine mainstream memories (SRAM and DRAM) with emerging memories (spin-torque-transfer-RAM, phase change memory and racetrack memories), and also novel techniques to effectively exploit computation-in-memory and computation-near-memory.
-The selected candidate will work with state-of-the-art compiler frameworks (LLVM, MLIR, and Pluto), and memory and system simulators.
-The long term goal is to create abstractions than can be extended and re-used for systems beyond those addressed in the project.
+At the Chair of Compiler Construction, we have the long-term vision of shaping how future electronic systems are programmed.
+This includes defining novel programming abstractions through domain-specific languages and associated compiler infrastructures to enable optimizing software for heterogeneous computing systems in the embedded and high-performance computing domains.
+In this context, we are looking for a highly motivated researcher to work on high-level optimizations for systems with emerging technologies (non-volatile memories (NVMs), near-memory and in-memory computing, and post-CMOS accelerators).
+This involves working on high-level compiler frameworks (like MLIR) and optimization for data and computation mapping onto highly heterogeneous systems with mainstream CPUs, FPGAs, SRAM and DRAM, as well as emerging NVMs and accelerators.
+The selected candidate will work with memory and system simulators to evaluate the optimizations; a good knowledge in computer architecture is therefore desirable.
+The long-term goal is to create abstractions and tools that can be extended and reused across systems.

 We aim at attracting the best talent in the respective research fields and expect the following:

-an outstanding university degree (master/diploma or equivalent) in computer science, mathematics, electrical engineering or a relevant area;
+an outstanding university degree (master/diploma or equivalent) and, if applicable, PhD degree in computer science, mathematics, electrical engineering or a relevant area;

 an independent, target- and solution-driven work attitude;